vaibhavsagar/website/drafts/functional-devops.md

 tags: programming, nix, devops
 --------------------------------------------------------------------------------

 What is DevOps about?
-For me it's about the phrase
+For me it's about my relationship to the phrase

 > It works on my machine.